 So, You Think You Might be an Addict?

 How do you know you’re addicted to social media?
 It isn’t always easy to tell!
-Like any obsession or addictive habit, becoming absorbed doesn’t just happen overnight.
+Like any obsession or addictive habit such as a phone addiction or porn addiction, becoming absorbed doesn’t just happen overnight.
 Here are a few red flags which might suggest you take social media a little too seriously…

 - You struggle to get things done.
 Do you find yourself writing to-do lists but struggling to check things off?
 Find yourself procrastinating or maybe just feel like you’re falling behind?
-Could be too much time on social media.
+Could be too much time spent on a social platform.

 - You scroll without realizing.
 We’ve all been there – just a quick sneaky peek at Instagram and suddenly you’re a few hundred photos down.
-If your autopilot heads straight to social media that’s probably a warning sign!
+If your autopilot heads straight to Facebook or any other network, that’s probably a warning sign!

 - The thought of life without social media makes you uncomfortable.
 If the idea of deleting the Facebook app from your phone seems kind of scary then you might be relying on it a bit too much.
 Don’t worry – life goes on without it!
 Beating your addiction doesn’t necessarily mean going off the grid completely.